cthit/misc/README.md

 Item           | Description
 :------------   | :-------------
-_LDAP/chalmersstudent.schema_  |  The schema used for describing chalmers students in our LDAP directory
+_LDAP/chalmersstudent.schema_  |  The schema used for describing Chalmers students in our LDAP directory _LDAP/itAccount.xml_  | phpLdapAdmin creation template for a Chalmers student account _LDAP/itGroup.xml_  | phpLdapAdmin creation template for a group